Faculty of Support

-The Faculty of Support and Guidance aims to provide direct support to students over and above that which is provided on a day-to-day basis in the classroom by the teacher.
+The Faculty of Support aims to provide direct support to students in addition to that which is provided on a day-to-day basis in the classroom by the teacher.
 The need for additional learning support may arise from a learning difficulty and/or disability, from academic under-achievement, or from literacy, numeracy or language support requirements.
-The faculty will make provision for all students requiring additional support.
-These students may be those with assessed and diagnosed SEN or academic under-achievers.
+The Faculty will make provision for all students requiring additional support.

-The faculty will continue to make specialist provision for students with Education, Health and Care Plans for ASD.
+The faculty will continue to make specialist provision for students with Education, Health and Care Plans for ASD within the school’s specialist resourced provision (SRP).
 An allocation of up to three places per year group is funded by the local authority enabling the school to continue its specialist provision for ASD students.
-The ASD department is fully integrated into the Faculty of Support and Guidance and operates within a single management structure.
+The ASD resourced provision is fully integrated into the Faculty of Support and operates within a single management structure.

 Aims and Objectives

-All students identified as having SEN are placed on the school’s SEN Register.
-The register is updated regularly and a copy is given to each member of the teaching staff to ensure that appropriate provision is made in planning and teaching lessons.
+- All students identified as having SEND are placed on the school’s SEND Register.
+The register is updated regularly and is stored electronically to allow for confidentiality and accessibility for teaching staff to ensure that appropriate provision is made in planning and delivery of lessons.

 Roles and Responsibilities

-Mr M Tithecott – Assistant Head (Mental Health & Wellbeing): SENCo, Deputy Safeguarding Lead, ASD Specialist Resourced Provision Coordinator, Designated Teacher of CIC & Pupil Premium Coordinator.
+Assistant Head (Mental Health & Wellbeing): ASD Specialist Resourced Provision Coordinator & Pupil Premium Coordinator: Mr M. Tithecott

-Mrs J Barnes – Specialist assessor and exam arrangement coordinator
+Specialist assessor and exam arrangement coordinator: Mrs J Barnes